Vastargazing/vastargazing/README.md

 Most people want to fine-tune models.
 I want to **build the platforms** where they do it.

 Most people focus on one AI model.
-I focus on **orchestrating five of them** simultaneously.
+I focus on **orchestrating multiple models** with intelligent routing.

 Most people build demos.
-I build **production systems** that serve real users at real scale.
+I build **production systems** engineered for real scale.

 **The realization:** After building my Content Intelligence Platform, I discovered I wasn't just coding—I was solving the hard problems of ML infrastructure: concurrent processing, intelligent caching, multi-model orchestration, production monitoring. **This is where backend engineering meets AI innovation.
 This is my zone.**